stackrox/collector/docs/references.md

   - `ROX_COLLECTOR_CONNECTION_STATS_WINDOW`: the length of the sliding time window in minutes.
 Default: `60`

+* `ROX_COLLECTOR_SINSP_CPU_PER_BUFFER`: Allows to control how many sinsp buffers are going to be allocated.
+The resulting number of buffers will be calculated as the overall number of CPU cores available divided by this value.
+The default value is 1, meaning one buffer for each CPU.

+* `ROX_COLLECTOR_SINSP_BUFFER_SIZE`: Specifies the size of a sinsp buffer in bytes.
+The default value is 16 MB.

 NOTE: Using environment variables is a preferred way of configuring Collector, so if you're adding a new configuration knob, keep this in mind.